Hyena: Build

 Hyenas have relatively short torsos and are fairly massive and wolf-like in build, but have lower hind quarters, high withers and their backs slope noticeably downward towards their rumps.
 The forelegs are high, while the hind legs are very short and their necks are thick and short.
 Their skulls superficially resemble those of large canids, but are much larger and heavier, with shorter facial portions.
 Hyenas are digitigrade, with the fore and hind paws having four digits each and sporting bulging pawpads.
 Like canids, hyenas have short, blunt, non-retractable claws.
 Their pelage is sparse and coarse with poorly developed or absent underfur.
 Most species have a rich mane of long hair running from the withers or from the head.
 With the exception of the spotted hyena, hyaenids have striped coats, which they likely inherited from their viverrid ancestors.
 Their ears are large and have simple basal ridges and no marginal bursa.
-Their vertebral column, including the cervical region are of limited mobility.
+Their vertebral columns, including the cervical region, are of limited mobility.
 Hyenas have no baculum.
 Hyenas have one more pair of ribs than canids do, and their tongues are rough like those of felids and viverrids.
-Males in most hyena species are larger than females, though the spotted hyena is exceptional, as it is the female of the species that outweighs and dominates the male.
+Males in most hyena species are larger than females, though the spotted hyena is an exception, as it is the female of the species that outweighs and dominates the male.
 Also, unlike other hyenas, the female spotted hyena's external genitalia closely resembles that of the male.